not1337/tlsclient/README.md

 installed on your system in standard locations and the patched versions reside in their respective build directories):

-* Emulate Chromium 84 Linux and connect to localhost port 443 (requires OpenSSL):
+* Emulate Chromium 84 Linux and connect to localhost port 443 (requires patched OpenSSL):
 * ./tester -L openssl:gnutls -N chromium84lx localhost
-* Emulate Firefox 78 Linux and connect to localhost port 443 (requires GnuTLS):
+* Emulate Firefox 78 Linux and connect to localhost port 443 (requires patched GnuTLS):
 * ./tester -L openssl:gnutls -N firefox78lx localhost

 If you want to create a new emulation you should have a look, what the